Ja-sonYun/kvm-db/README.md

 - Pydantic Model Support: Integrates seamlessly with Pydantic to ensure efficient data validation and serialization.
 - Serialization and Deserialization: Automatically serializes models to JSON for storage and deserializes JSON back into model instances upon retrieval, simplifying complex data type management.
 - Key-Value Underpinnings: The model database fundamentally uses a key-value store approach, enhancing simplicity and scalability.

+TODO: Support native Python dataclasses and other data types.

 ```python
 from kvm_db import ModelDatabase, Sqlite, TableModel